 The Majority's recommendations do little to enhance the protection of privacy and civil liberties.
 Indeed, for certain recommendations that require the government to do more research into the identity and background of U.S. persons, privacy of those U.S. persons could be negatively impacted.

-The Majority's substantive most recommendation, Recommendation 3. problems. encapsulates these Recommendation 3 states that Congress should require FISC authorization of all U.S. person query terms before the government can access the results of any U.S. person query.
+The Majority's most substantive recommendation, Recommendation 3, encapsulates these problems.
+Recommendation 3 states that Congress should require FISC authorization of all U.S. person query terms before the government can access the results of any U.S. person query.
 As drafted by the Majority, it is deeply problematic.